GovStackWorkingGroup/bb-open-imis/sandbox-open-imis/docs/3-ci-cd.md

 More information in [Confluence](https://govstack-global.atlassian.net/wiki/spaces/DEMO/pages/119046145/AWS+Accounts).

-## Workflow instructions
+## Circle CI Deploy Workflow:
+To start a workflow, follow these steps:

-1. Navigate to project in CircleCI.
+1. navigate to project in CircleCI
-2. Approve hold workflow.
+2. select branch from the dropdown
+3. select "Trigger pipeline" action
+4. Add parameter of type "Boolean", named "deploy_allowed" and set value to "true"
+5. Then trigger the pipeline